AntonioDehesa/tilop/README.md

 In the python course, i completed Section 2: NumPy and Image Basics.
 Liking it so far.

+## Day 22: Feb 09 2021
+### Today's progress:

+So, today was kind of a weird day at work.
+I work from home right now (you know, the pandemic) and the electricity went off!!!
+I had to go get a place with electricity, internet (secure) and being at least in a not-too-crowded place.
+Kind of, tiring.
+But ok.
+In learning, I continued my Python for CV course.
+Im in the third section, using OpenCV.
+Liking it so far.

 <!---
 ## Day x
 ### Today's progress: